Important Information

 This may result in other organisations refusing to provide you with products or services, or to employ you.

-FPAs and other organisations we share data with for these purposes may send personal information to countries outside the UK and European Economic Area (‘EEA’).
-When they do, there will be a contract in place to make sure the recipient protects the data to the same standard as the EEA.
+FPAs and other organisations we share data with for these purposes may send personal information to countries outside the UK, Isle of Man, Channel Islands and European Economic Area (‘EEA’).
+This may include countries where the UK Government has decided that your data will be protected to UK standards.
+If the data is sent to another type of country, the FPAs or other organisations will make sure your data stays protected to the same standard as the EEA by making sure appropriate safeguards are in place.
 This may include following international frameworks for making data sharing secure.

-18. Sending data outside of the UK and EEA
+13. Sending data outside the UK, Isle of Man, Channel Islands and EEA

-This section tells you about the safeguards that keep your personal information safe and private, if it is sent outside the UK and EEA.
+This section tells you about the safeguards that keep your personal information safe and private, if it is sent outside the UK, Isle of Man, Channel Islands and EEA.

-We will only send your data outside of the UK and European Economic Area (‘EEA’) to:
+We’ll only send your data outside of the UK, Isle of Man, Channel Islands and European Economic Area (‘EEA’) to:

 • Follow your instructions.

-For example, if you book a hotel in Australia with your Lloyds Banking Group card we will send your details necessary to fulfil that payment to the hotel’s bank.
+For example, if you book a hotel in Australia with your Lloyds Banking Group card, we’ll send the details necessary to fulfil that payment to the hotel’s bank.

 • Comply with a legal duty.